pgraves5/charts/dellemc-license/README.md

 $ helm upgrade streamingdata-license  dellemc-license --set-file licensefile=/home/john/streaming-license.xml --set product=streamingdata
 ```

-4. After installing the license secrets, and DECKS is running, it should generate a license resource:
+4. After installing the license secret, and if DECKS is running, it should generate a license resource:
 ```bash
 $ kubectl get licenses
 ```
 ## Configuration

 ###  licensefile
 it is a location of the license xml file.
 If the file is in your current directory, you can simply provide the name of the xml file.
-If the file is in some other location, you need to provide the relative or absolute path of the file.
+If the file is in another location, you need to provide the pathanme of the file.
 Example helm install command line setting:
 ```
 --set-file licensefile=objectscale-license.xml